You’ll need a visa document if you plan on legally staying in the United States. There are two main types of visas: immigrant and nonimmigrant.

 P-1 visas are for athletes or entertainers visiting the U.S. to perform in a competition or with a foreign-based entertainment group.
 P-2 visas are for foreign artists or entertainers coming to the U.S. to perform as part of a reciprocal exchange program between an American organization and one in another country.
 P-3 visas are for foreign nationals coming to the U.S. to teach, coach, or perform in a culturally unique program.

 Foreign entertainers or athletes on these visas can renew their stay indefinitely and there is no quota.

 Foreign religious workers—ministers, priests, religious educators, translators, missionaries, and others—may apply for an R-1 visa to work temporarily in the U.S. To be eligible for an R-1 visa, a foreign national must be a member of a specific religious organization in the U.S. for at least two years.
 These visas are tied to a religious organization and are only available for applicants who meet this requirement.

 The U.S. government created T visas to provide temporary U.S. residence for victims of human trafficking.
 These visas enable certain human trafficking victims to remain in the U.S. for up to four years to recover and assist law enforcement in investigating and prosecuting traffickers.

 T visa holders may be able to adjust their status to become LPRs.

-U visas allow victims of certain types of criminal activity to temporarily live and work in the U.S. The intent of U visas is to assist law enforcement in criminal investigations as well as support humanitarian efforts.
+U visas allow victims of certain types of criminal activity to live and work in the U.S. temporarily.
+U visas intend to assist law enforcement in criminal investigations and support humanitarian efforts.

-At Scott D. Pollock & Associates, we provide individuals, families, and employers with the legal representation they need to navigate the complex legalities surrounding non-immigrant visas.
+At Scott D. Pollock & Associates, P.C., we provide individuals, families, and employers with the legal representation they need to navigate the complex legal issues surrounding nonimmigrant visas.

 Contact a member of our team today at 312.444.1940.